 is our Chief Financial Officer.
-Ms Sin has 15 years of audit experience with Andersen and Ernst & Young LLP as well as more than 5 years of experience in the field of finance and management.
+Ms Sin has 15 years of audit experience with Andersen and Ernst & Young LLP as well as more than 10 years of experience in the field of finance and management.
 She is responsible for the full spectrum of financial, taxation and treasury functions in our Group.
 She oversees the day-to-day finance/accounts functions of the Group, consolidates the Group's accounts and reporting, and provides financial analysis and appraisal of the Group's investments.

-Ms Sin is a Fellow Member of the Institute of Chartered Accountants in England and Wales as well as the Institute of Singapore Chartered Accountants.
+Ms Sin is a Fellow Member of the Institute of Chartered

+Accountants in England and Wales as well as the Institute of Singapore Chartered Accountants.
+She is also an ASEAN Chartered Professional Accountant.
 She holds a Bachelor's Degree in Economics (specialising in Accounting and Finance) from the London School of Economics and Political Science and a Master of Philosophy Degree in Finance from University of Cambridge.